RohitSingh9572/RohitSingh9572.github.io/README.md

 ________________________________________________________________________________________

 Cheers, <br>
-Roshan Kr Soni<br>
+Soft Culture Academy<br>
-mailto: Roshankrsoni1@gmail.com
+mailto: SoftCultureAcademy@gmail.com
 ________________________________________________________________________________________

 I sincerely admit !
 Not everything thing you saw on the website was developed by me from